 Martin married Chris in 1985 and they developed an artist management and booking company that included Chris' partnering with David Perkoff Music.
 DPM was booking 500 corporate events a year in Texas.
 Martin provided the tech support and media production for their entertainment work.
 At this time we were using the Teac A-3340, Model 2 mixer and mastering on the Teac A-3300 half track.
 The media work evolved into video and the analog equipment was discarded.

 In 1998, Martin missed working with the analog machines and began looking for information on the internet.
 Not finding many resources, Martin created Reel2ReelTexas.com and built a web site to provide resources to the general public.
+During a trip to the UK to visit Chris' family, we came across an Edison cylinder player.
+On our return to the States, Chris gave Martin a 1904 Edison Standard cylinder player (right) and a collection began.
 Martin also wanted to acquire, mostly via eBay, the analog recorders with which he'd worked.
 Thus began a collection that now has over 200+ reel tape and wire recorders, plus 100+ microphones.
 Many. including the Ampex 200A, are rare and the collection includes quite a few firsts (as in prototypes donated by Dave Boyers, of the original Magnecord PT-6, Teac's first TD-102, new in its original crate, and Willie Studer's first tape recorder, the T-26).
 The collection also preserves archives from companies that include, Stephens Recorders, Roberts Recorders, EditAll, and many more.

 In 2002 Chris and Martin built a new home with stables and a recording studio east of Austin, Texas.
 The studio was intended to be an artist development studio, in addition to the corporate media work.
 However as the collection grew, we found folks were using their own technology to develop their music, so the studio space evolved into the museum.
 The recorder collection was displayed so they could be demonstrated and were interconnected to multiple sound systems.
 Large industry posters and historical memorabilia were integrated with the displays.
 Private tours were occasionally provided to audio professionals.